Cannabis in the Dominican Republic

 Cannabis is illegal in the Dominican Republic.

 Law

 On May 30, 1988, the Congress of the Dominican Republic approved Law 50-88 dealing with narcotics.
-Under this law, the possession of any quantity of cannabis is a punishable offense, categorized according to the quantity of the drugs found in their possession.
+Under this law, the possession of any quantity of cannabis is a punishable offense, categorized according to the quantity of the drug found in their possession.

 Sentences for possession

 Accused persons are grouped into one of three legal categories depending on the amount of drugs found in their possession.
 Penalties correspond to each of the three categories and are currently fixed.